 Learning & Development:

-- Process training demonstrating procedures visually
+- Process training showing procedures visually

-- Compliance content meeting regulatory requirements engagingly
+- Compliance content meeting regulatory needs engagingly

-- Soft skills scenarios modelling desired behaviours
+- Soft skills scenarios modeling desired behaviors

 - Micro-learning modules fitting naturally into workflow